MTG/sms-tools/README.md

 In order to use these tools you have to install version 2.7.* of python and the following modules: ipython, numpy, matplotlib, scipy, pygame, and cython.

-In Ubuntu (which we strongly recommend) in order to install all these modules it is as simple as typing on the Terminal:
+In Ubuntu (which we strongly recommend) in order to install all these modules it is as simple as typing in the Terminal:

 <code>$ sudo apt-get install python-dev ipython python-numpy python-matplotlib python-scipy python-pygame cython</code>